aspidzon/organidraw/README.md

 It's purpouse it to be fully controlable with the keyboard, and to be fast to load, upload, download anything you should do to be fast, light and simple.

-If anyoune ever PR's here, pleas specify on plain text what have you done, remember i got nearly no knowledge about programming, as I stablished a couple lines before
+If anyoune ever PR's here, please specify on plain text what have you done, remember i got nearly no knowledge about programming, as I stablished a couple lines before